sbs2001/crowdsec-splunk-app/README.md

 ## Overview
-The CrowdSec Splunk app leverages the CrowdSec's CTI API's smoke endpoint which enables users to query an IP.
-It runs an IP check against the CrowdSec CTI and returns the relevant fields including location, reverse_dns, behaviors, history, classifications, attack details, target countries, scores, and references by specifying the name of the IP address field with the required ipfield parameter.
+The CrowdSec Splunk app leverages the CrowdSec's CTI API's smoke endpoint which enables users to query an IP and receive enrichment

-**Author**: CrowdSec \
-**Version**: v0.0.1-rc2 \
-**Prerequisites**: CrowdSec's CTI API Key

 ## Example Usage